Call now for a FREE consultation(561) 375-9500

 Attorneys are looking for physical evidence, photographs, debris and marks at the scene.
 If it is a very severe crash, they may get the black box if there is one, and the driver information module that will tell them some things about the operation of the vehicle or the settings of the vehicle immediately before the crash so there is information they can additionally gather.

 How long it takes to collect evidence to present to court will depend on whether an expert is needed, and on whether it is just simple photographs of the vehicles.
 The extent of the evidence that the individual and their attorney need to gather will dictate how long it is going to take.

 The importance of physical evidence depends on the type of evidence after a Boca Raton car accident.
 If the person has got a herniated disc in their neck, they really need the doctor to support it.
 So it really depends on the injury.
 Evidence helps but if a person does not have photographs of the damage, depending what the accident is, it is not dispositive, it does not destroy the case.

 The more evidence the better because juries are looking for what the accident has done to the body of the individual.
 They are used to watching CSI and NCIS, so they want to see things, they want to be able to feel, touch, and hold things.

-The more evidence the better.
 The more a person can show the jury, the better.
 An individual should not wait till trial to see the evidence because seeing it early will determine whether the evidence necessary to succeed in the trial.
 This is important because not every single case gets litigated.
 Some cases just will not hold up under scrutiny.

 This information is gathered throughout the discovery process and heavily relies on the compliance of all parties involved.
 The individuals involved with the case will be answering questions, writing under oath, producing documents, testifying under oath in the deposition, and will be examined by a doctor the defendant’s choosing.
 It is important that such evidence that is gathered during this stage is used effectively.